 Removing or defacing a firearm’s serial number is illegal, and so is possessing a firearm whose serial number has been defaced.

 The Colorado law prohibits buying and possessing of firearms to certain persons, including convicted felons.
-If you purchase a firearm illegally or if you buy a gun for another person who is not legally permitted to own a gun, you could end up facing felony charges.
+If you purchase a firearm illegally or buy a gun for another person who is not legally permitted to own a gun, you could face felony charges.

-Although the state recognizes hidden handgun permits, in certain areas, firearms are not allowed, including in government buildings and schools.
+Although the state recognizes hidden handgun permits, firearms are not allowed in certain areas, including government buildings and schools.

 If a person recklessly or knowingly fires a gun into any occupied or dwelled structure, he or she could face felony charges.

-Any firearm that has been classified as prohibited in Colorado include:
+Firearms that have been classified as prohibited in Colorado include: